cderickson/MTGO-Tracker/README.md

 ### Session Data:
 - **File => Save Data**
 - **Data => Delete Saved Session**
+### Previously Imported Files:

+	- Previously imported GameLog and DraftLog files are copied and saved.
+	- Copied GameLog files are saved in /root/gamelogs/.
+	- Copied DraftLog files are saved in /root/draftlogs/.
 ### Exporting:

-	- MTGO-Tracker creates (3) tables: 'Matches', 'Games', 'Plays'.
+	- MTGO-Tracker creates (5) tables: 'Matches', 'Games', 'Plays', 'Drafts', 'Draft Picks'.
 	- Use the 'Export' Menu to save any or all of your tables as either .csv or .xlsx files.
 	- Filtered tables can be exported.
 ### Inverse Joined Table Export: